TheresaLui/SelfHelpContent_v2/articles/microsoft.streamanalytics/streamanalytics-configureinput.md

 Stream Analytics jobs must include at least one data stream input.
 Event Hubs, IoT Hub, and Blob storage are supported as data stream input sources.

-Reference data is a static or slowly dataset in Blob Store or SQL DB that can be joined with stream input.
+Reference data is a static or slowly changing dataset in Blob Store or Azure SQL Database that can be joined with stream input.
 You cannot create and run a Stream Analytics job with reference data input alone.

 To learn more about configuring inputs in Azure Stream Analytics job, see the recommended documents.